aws/aws-sdk-rails/README.md

 config.action_mailer.delivery_method = :ses
 ```

-## AWS SDK uses the Rails logger

-The AWS SDK is automatically configured to use the built-in Rails logger for any
-SDK log output.

-## Providing your own credentials manually
+## Overriding credentials manually

-If you need to provide your own credentials, you can call client-creating
+If you need to override default credentials, you can call client-creating
 actions manually.
 For example, you can create an initializer
-`config/initializers/aws_sdk.rb` with contents similar to the following:
+`config/initializers/aws.rb` with contents similar to the following:

 ```ruby
 require 'json'